5 Breath Rituals to Sleep Faster

 How to Practice:

-Place one hand on your belly, the other on your chest.
+- Place one hand on your belly, the other on your chest.

-Exhale gently for 6–8 counts, feeling your belly fall.
+- Exhale gently for 6–8 counts, feeling your belly fall.

 Visualization to deepen the practice:

-As you exhale, picture all tension, heaviness, and stagnant energy leaving your body completely, dissolving into the air like mist.
+As you exhale, picture all tension, heaviness, and stagnant energy leaving your body completely, dissolving into the air like morning mist.

 Ritual 2: 4-7-8 Relaxing Breath (Natural Tranquilizer)